blackaceatzworg/poli307/syllabus.md

 ### April 21st--23rd: Market-Based Policy Instruments

+_What are market-based policy instruments?
+How do they differ from command-and-control regulation?_

 * Keohane, Nathaniel O. and Shelia M. Olmstead.
 2007.
 "The Efficiency of Markets", __Chapter 4__ in _Markets and the Environment_.
 Island Press, Washington D.C. pgs.
 54--63 on [OAKS](https://lms.cofc.edu/)

 * Keohane, Nathaniel O. and Shelia M. Olmstead.
 2007.
 "Market Failures in the Environmental Realm", __Chapter 5__ in _Markets and the Environment_.
 Island Press, Washington D.C. pgs.
 65--81 on [OAKS](https://lms.cofc.edu/)